 Optilast and Rapitil are for allergic conjunctivitis.

 Nasacort, Nasonex, Flixonase and Amavys are used to medicate rhinitis.

 Refer to our product pages to find out more.

 Are there different side effects?

 Yes.
 The most common among the majority of these items is headache, dry throat, and feelings of stuffiness.
 However, other side effects may occur as a result of the application method.
 Nasal sprays may be more likely to cause nosebleeds; whereas eye drops may sometimes induce a slight burning sensation in the eyes.

 Is it right for me?

-Find out if one of our allergy treatments is suitable for you to buy by filling in an online questionnaire.
+You can buy or renew the allergy treatment you need quickly and easily by filling in our online questionnaire.
 It only takes a few minutes.
 Once complete, our doctor will review your case.
 Authorised orders are dispensed at our UK pharmacy, before being shipped by secure parcel.
 Delivery is made on all items by the very next working day.

 - Genuine Medication